RedHatInsights/playbook-dispatcher/docs/onboarding/Onboarding.md

 Authorization: PSK <pre-shared key>
 ```

-The service specific pre-kshared keys are configured via environment variables.
+The service specific pre-shared keys are configured via environment variables.
-You can open a PR in this repository to add a dispatcher pre-shared key for your service.
+If you are interested in adding a dispatcher pre-shared key for your service, you can contact the pipeline team at `#team-consoledot-pipeline` channel on the CoreOs slack workspace.
-The environment variable will need to be in the form of `PSK_AUTH_<service id>`, for example, `PSK_AUTH_REMEDIATIONS`.
-Here is a PR that added a PSK for the Tasks app [#217](https://github.com/RedHatInsights/playbook-dispatcher/pull/217).
+A pipeline workstream memeber will then follow the [instructions outlined here](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/console.redhat.com/app-sops/playbook-dispatcher/onboarding-new-application.md) to set up the pre-shared key for you.

-#### Obtaining the necessary infomation
+### Obtaining the necessary infomation

 To dispatch a playbook, you will need to POST to the private api's `/internal/v2/dispatch` endpoint.
 The openapi schema for this endpoint can be found [here](https://github.com/RedHatInsights/playbook-dispatcher/blob/master/schema/private.openapi.yaml#L77).